 Boston Central Library

-Another one of the prettiest libraries in the world that can be found in the United States is located at Copley Square in Boston.
-Boston Central Library is the second largest library in the United States behind the Library of Congress in Washington DC!
+Another one of the prettiest libraries in the world that can be found in the United States is located at Copley Square in Back Bay, one of the prettiest neighborhoods in Boston.
+Boston Central Library is the second largest library in the United States behind the Library of Congress in Washington DC and should be added to any Boston itinerary!

 Besides housing an incredibly large collection of books and media, this library also houses rare artifacts, materials, and artwork including first edition works by William Shakespeare, original musical scores by Mozart, and artwork by Rembrandt!